cdli-gh/blog/_blog/gsoc21/designChallengeSomilJain/posts/08_week7.md

 ## Week Summary

-Objective for this week was 404 page, About us page and intial research and testing of single artifact.
+Objective for this week was to style the transliterations in more readable way, implement them in search results and the compact search table expanded view

 ## Daily Work Update